General Entry Requirements

 Bulgaria accepts visitors with passports and ID cards as entry documents.
 However, it’s worth remembering that an individual ID document is required for children.
 Entrants will not be accepted under their parent’s identification.
 As long as visitors arrive with the correct entry documents, stays of up to 90 days are possible.
 If you wish to stay longer in Bulgaria, make sure you register with your nearest immigration office.

 Entry requirements for Lebanon

-We would like to inform you that the airline SunExpress can only allow Syrian citizens to travel to Lebanon if they provide proof of legal entry into the Schengen area/Switzerland.
+We would like to inform you that SunExpress can only allow Syrian citizens to travel to Lebanon if they provide proof of legal entry into the Schengen area/Switzerland.
 The proof is provided by a corresponding entry stamp (for the Schengen area/Switzerland) in the Syrian passport.

 In addition, transport to Lebanon is only possible if, in the case of entry into Turkey noted in the Syrian passport, legal departure from Turkey has subsequently taken place.

 Please note that the European residence permit is not proof of legal entry into the Schengen area/Switzerland, as many Syrian citizens are simultaneously in possession of a refugee document.
 If you are affected, please contact the Lebanese embassy in Berlin and apply for a Lebanese entry visa.
 Thank you for your understanding.